Frequently Asked Questions

 Can I bring a friend?

 Of course!
 While it is inevitable that the group will be drawn closer together by sharing such a significant experience, these are challenging trips.
 With that in mind, it can be nice to bring along a friend with whom you can share this time.
 You are also welcome to travel with partners or your spouse on an immersion while keeping in mind the need to remain inclusive to all members of the group.
-Also, you will get a $200 discount for referring a friend.

 Can we volunteer in a group?